egyptianbman/docker-circleci-centos-base/README.md

 # docker-circleci-centos-base

-A centos-based container for circleci builds
+This centos-based container is for circleci builds.

+This container will be auto built to ensure packages remain up-to-date.